polie94/CV_FaceDetection/readme.md

 This project answers the following research questions:

 Q1.
 What is the best model performance for different network architectures for the emotion classification task - FCN, CNN or model-based on a pretrained architecture?
-Which model achieves the best results?</br>
+Which model achieves the best results?<br>
 Q2.
-Has the number of annotated images an influence on the performance of the object detection algorithm in terms of MAP​?
+Has the number of annotated images an influence on the performance of the object detection algorithm in terms of MAP​? <br>
 Q3.
-Can style transfer help to quickly capture the emotions of a group of people?
+Can style transfer help to quickly capture the emotions of a group of people? <br>

 For answering the questions we prepared some notebooks (in the folder code):